vasanthk/redux-demo/README.md

 * You call store.dispatch(action)
 * The Redux store calls the reducer function you gave it.
 * The root reducer might combine the output of multiple reducers into a single tree.
-* The Redux store saves the complete state tree retruned by the root reducer.
+* The Redux store saves the complete state tree returned by the root reducer.

 ### Usage with React